 Ideal for technically oriented students, this five-year program is conducted jointly with Stevens Institute of Technology and leads to a B.S. degree in physics from Seton Hall University and an M.S. degree in mechanical and electrical engineering from Stevens.
 We are also in the process of developing programs in chemical engineering, civil engineering, software engineering, computer engineering, materials science and engineering, and industrial engineering.

 This 3+2 program for students complements the extensive analytical and mathematical background students obtain in their undergraduate studies by further enhancing their computational knowledge.
-Students can earn either B.S. or B.A. in Physics and earn an M.S. in Data Science in our 100% online program within an additional year.
+Students can earn either B.S. or B.A. in Physics and an M.S. in Data Science within an additional year.
 The program is designed to prepare students to be skilled and thoughtful data scientists, skilled in data management and processing; analyzing business and scientific processes; and communicating findings for effective decision making.

 Through a carefully crafted curriculum, the program is designed to meet the demands of the modern industry for young researchers – basic knowledge of advanced applied physics blended with engineering fields such as nanoscience and quantum engineering; renewal energy research; condensed matter physics; material science and more.